AltspaceVR/AltspaceSDK-site/pages/get-started.md

 ## Unity Uploader
 We offer a Unity uploader for both worlds and custom kits.
 This feature is very early in development.
 To learn more, please join the [World Builders Discord channel](https://discord.gg/Kp59Frb) to chat, or read about it on the [World Building help pages](https://help.altvr.com/hc/en-us/sections/360002939973-World-Building)

-## integrating the MRE SDK into your own app
+## Integrating the MRE SDK into your own app
-If you have made your own app in Unity3D, and want to run MREs inside your app, you should look at the [MRE Unity Client Library](https://github.com/Microsoft/mixed-reality-extension-unity) repository
+If you have made your own app or game in Unity3D, and want to run MREs inside your app, you should look at the [MRE Unity Client Library](https://github.com/Microsoft/mixed-reality-extension-unity) repository